 During 2018 and 2019, the Company announced that it entered into letter of intent ("LOI") agreements with nine unrelated partnering entities.
 In each LOI, we have agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications.
 Each of the parties to the LOI agreements have agreed to report the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.
-The Company plans to continue this LOI program of introducing scandium for trial testing by partners through agreements with more potential customers in 2020.
+The Company has signed no additional industry partnering LOI's to date in 2020, but does plan to continue the LOI program of introducing scandium for trial testing by partners through agreements in the future.